Where can you find Nursery Rhymes & Children’s Songs with Lyrics?

-Generally, these rhymes are traditional songs and poems for young children.
+Generally, all nursery rhymes are traditional songs and poems for young children.
 They are in the form of lullabies, counting poems, letter poems, short rhyming songs, etc. The most obvious benefit that these rhymes’ recitation gives is that they refine the child’s speech and language development.
 They become a part of the child’s pre-literacy skills and lay the foundation of their overall cognitive development.
-In a way, they help the child with his physical and social needs and set a benchmark for his literacy skills.
+In a way, all nursery rhymes help the child with his physical and social needs and set a benchmark for his literacy skills.

 Benefits of Nursery rhymes and Songs